souza-m/vmot/README.md

 # Vectorial Martingale Optimal Transport

-This is the numerical implementation of Hiew, Lim, Pass and Souza (2023) "Geometry of vectorial martingale optimal transport and robust option pricing" - https://arxiv.org/abs/2309.04947.
-It computes the dual optimization of VMOT based on the framework of Eckstein, Kupper (2019) and developed upon Python/Pytorch.
-It allows the analysis of performance improvements from monotone coupling based on the theoretical results from the reference research project.
+This is the numerical implementation of Hiew, Lim, Pass and Souza (2023) "Geometry of vectorial martingale optimal transport and robust option pricing".
+We compute the dual optimization of VMOT problems using the framework developed by Eckstein and Kupper (2021) with dimensionality improvements allowed by our main result.
+We employ the Torch project over Python (Pytorch) and its Adam Gradient Descent optimizer implementation.

 References
 - Hiew, Lim, Pass and Souza (2023) "Geometry of vectorial martingale optimal transport and robust option pricing" https://arxiv.org/abs/2309.04947.